 There have been three Community Meetings.
 The first was held on Wednesday, October 27th, 2021 and provided people with the opportunity to learn more about the project and to provide input, feedback, and suggestions.
 A review of the proposed playground designs took place during the second Community Meeting on Wednesday, December 8th, 2021.
 The third and final community meeting was held on Wednesday, January 12th, 2022 to review the modified playground designs.
 The recommendation for the playground design was presented to and voted on by the Recreation Committee on Wednesday, January 19th, 2022.
 Based on feedback received from the neighborhood, a modified design was presented to and voted on by the Recreation Committee on Wednesday, February 16th, 2022.

-The playground replacement has been completed and a ribbon cutting ceremony will be held on Thursday, June 2nd at 6 pm!
+The playground replacement has been completed and a ribbon cutting ceremony took place on Thursday, June 2nd.

 View the May 2022 Rindge Slideshow.